 They work by moving your hub 1.5” or 2” forward.
 Not up or down.
 This pushes your tire out from under your fender to give you more clearance.
 Why do you need more clearance?
 For starters, you can add larger tires.
 And it’s also just nice to not have to worry about scraping the underneath of your ride.
 You can also get rear offset A-arms for your rear suspension.
 Most of the time there’s already enough room for big tires in the rear so adding front offset arms is often enough.

 Another benefit to offset A-arms is the longer wheelbase they achieve.
-With a longer wheelbase, you’ll have more stability when going up or down hills so you’re less likely to flip end-over-end.
+With a longer wheelbase, you’ll have more stability when going up or down hills.

 Most of our A-arms come with free UHMW bushings preinstalled.
 In case you weren’t aware, UHMW bushings can’t be beat.
 They’re the ultimate bushing material because they’re incredibly strong and feature very low wear.
 They’re also self-lubricating so they run smoother the longer you use them.
 It’s a pretty good deal.